preaction/ES6-For-JS-Irregulars/NOTES.md

     }

-We'll put all our source code in a "src/" directory, and then compile our software using browserify:
+We'll put all our source code in a "src/" directory, and then compile our software using browserify.
+Since we installed the browserify command locally in our "node_modules" directory, the easiest way to invoke it will be to use an "npm script".

-    $ browserify src/* -o app.js -t [ babelify ]

-This creates a file called "app.js" in our root directory that we can load in our web browser!

-To make this a bit easier, we can create an `npm script` that will build our software by adding this section to our `package.json`.
+npm scripts set up the environment correctly so you can run the locally-installed programs[1].
+These scripts go in our `package.json` file under a new key called, `"scripts"`.
+We'll name our script `"build"` and run the `browserify` command with the appropriate arguments to read from `src/` and write to `app.js` using `babelify` to transform our ES6 code to browser-ready code.

     "scripts": {
         "build": "browserify src/* -o app.js -t [ babelify ]"